IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

 The Golf SportWagen and Golf Alltrack are four-door station-wagon variants of Volkswagen’s Golf hatchback.
-The Alltrack takes the basic Golf SportWagen platform and adds all-wheel drive, a raised ride height, larger wheels, and SUV-esque lower body cladding; it’s also fortified with off-road ready features such as a front skid plate, hill-descent control, and an “Off-Road Mode” drive-control setting.
-The SportWagen and Alltrack share their turbocharged 170-hp, 1.8-liter 4-cylinder engine with the Golf.
-The front-drive SportWagen offers the choice of a 5-speed manual transmission or a 6-speed automatic; the Alltrack and AWD SportWagen offer a 6-speed dual-clutch automated-manual transmission or a 6-speed manual.
-(The manual transmissions are available only on lower trim levels.)
+The Alltrack takes the basic Golf SportWagen platform and adds standard all-wheel drive, a raised ride height, larger wheels, and SUV-esque lower body cladding; it’s also fortified with off-road-ready features such as a front skid plate, hill-descent control, and an “Off-Road Mode” drive-control setting.
+For 2019, the front-wheel-drive SportWagen swaps out its turbocharged 170-hp, 1.8-liter 4-cylinder engine for a turbo 147-hp, 1.4-liter engine that is shared with the 2019 VW Jetta sedan; both the all-wheel-drive SportWagen and Alltrack retain the 1.8-liter engine.
+The front-drive SportWagen offers the choice of a 6-speed manual transmission or an 8-speed automatic, while the Alltrack and AWD SportWagen offer a 6-speed dual-clutch automated-manual transmission or a 6-speed manual.
 The SportWagen and Alltrack are around a foot longer overall than the Golf hatchback; this translates to significantly improved cargo capacity (30.4 cubic feet vs. 22.8 with all seats in place), and rear-seat headroom is improved as well.
-Like their hatchback siblings, the Alltrack and SportWagen model lineups ascend through S, SE, and SEL trim levels.
-Available safety features include forward collision warning and mitigation, blind-spot monitor with rear cross-traffic alert, lane-departure warning, and adaptive cruise control.
+The Alltrack is available in S, SE, and SEL trim levels, and the SportWagen comes in S, S 4Motion (AWD), and SE trim.
+Standard safety features include forward collision warning and mitigation, blind-spot monitor with rear cross-traffic alert; lane-departure warning and adaptive cruise control are available features.

-EPA fuel-economy numbers for 2018 were unavailable as of this writing, but there shouldn’t be any significant changes.
-For 2017, SportWagens were rated at 25 mpg city/ 35 highway with the manual transmission and 25/34 with the automatic.
-Alltracks and all-wheel-drive SportWagens were rated at 22 city/30 highway with the automatic and 22/32 with the manual.
-In Consumer Guide® testing, a manual-transmission FWD SportWagen S averaged 28.2 mpg in 65-percent city driving, and an automatic Alltrack averaged 23.9 in the same driving mix.
+EPA fuel-economy numbers for the front-wheel-drive SportWagen are 29 mpg city/37 mpg highway with the 6-speed manual transmission and 27/36 with the automatic.
+Alltracks and AWD SportWagens are rated at 22 mpg city/30 mpg highway with the automated manual and 22/32 with the manual.
+In Consumer Guide® testing, an automatic Alltrack SEL averaged 25.6 mpg in 60-percent city driving.

 VALUE IN CLASS